-In the summer of 2013, Baylor Law School will host a new, first-of-its-kind, advocacy-focused summer study program in St Andrews, Scotland - the Baylor Academy of the Advocate at St Andrews.
-The Academy is the result of a partnership between Baylor University, the oldest university in Texas, founded in 1845 by the Republic of Texas, and the University of St Andrews, founded in 1413, the third oldest university in the English-speaking world.
-The Academy is a two-week program that will provide students with intense and practical training in trial and appellate advocacy from some of the very best lawyers, judges, and trial advocacy professors in the United States and United Kingdom.
-The program will link the art and craft of advocacy to the rich history of the British Common Law system and the traditions of the trial by jury and the right to appeal.
-The Academy will instill in students the importance of professionalism, civility, and the ethical practice of trial and appellate advocacy.
+Baylor Law School hosts a first-of-its-kind, advocacy-focused summer study program in St Andrews, Scotland - the Baylor Academy of the Advocate at St Andrews.
+The Academy is the result of a partnership between Baylor University, the oldest continually operating university in Texas, founded in 1845 by the Republic of Texas, and the University of St Andrews, founded in 1413, the third oldest university in the English-speaking world.
+The Academy is a two-week program that provides students with intense and practical training in trial and appellate advocacy from some of the very best lawyers, judges, and advocacy professors in the United States.
+The program links the art and craft of advocacy to the rich history of the British Common Law system and the traditions of the trial by jury and the right to appeal.
+The Academy instills in students the importance of professionalism, civility, and the ethical practice of trial and appellate advocacy.

-Baylor Law School's Academy of the Advocate will focus on trial and appellate advocacy, including the comparison of trial and appellate advocacy techniques of British and American trial and appellate lawyers.
-The art of storytelling is a theme that will run throughout the program.
+Baylor Law School's Academy of the Advocate focuses on trial and appellate advocacy, including the comparison of trial and appellate advocacy techniques of British and American trial and appellate lawyers.
+The art of storytelling is a theme that runs throughout the program.
 The history of the Reformation and Inquisition in St Andrews provides striking examples of the power of the spoken word.
-The program will also seek to place trial and appellate advocacy in the context of the traditions of the British and American legal systems, using the development of Scotland's democracy and legal system as a case study.
+The program also seeks to place trial and appellate advocacy in the context of the traditions of the British and American legal systems, using the development of Scotland's democracy and legal system as a case study.

-The Academy of the Advocate will begin on July 28, 2013 with an orientation.
-Classes begin on July 28, 2013 and continue through August 9, 2013.
-The program will end on August 11, 2013.
-Grades will be based on students' participation in discussions and performance on graded advocacy exercises, including a "Final Trial" for School of the Trial students and a "Final Argument" for School of the Appeal students.
-They will be held on the last day of the program, August 11, 2013.
+The 2016 Academy of the Advocate will begin on July 24 with an orientation.
+Classes begin on July 24 and continue through August 7.
+Grades are be based on students' participation in discussions and performance on graded advocacy exercises, including a "Final Trial" for the School of the Trial and the Advanced School of the Trial students, and a "Final Argument" for School of the Appeal students.
+They will be held on the last day of the program.

-The program will also include visits to legal institutions, including Parliament Hall in St Andrews and the Modern Parliament Building in Edinburgh.
+The program also includes visits to legal institutions, including Parliament Hall in St Andrews and a modern courthouse in Dundee.
 Parliament Hall was the seat of Scottish Parliament for part of the 17th century.
-Scotland's current-day Parliament Building is located an hour's drive from St Andrews in Edinburgh.
-During these visits, students will learn about the history and development of Scottish democracy and trial by jury.
+In Dundee, students will meet sitting Sheriffs and watch real trials and appellate proceedings.
+During these visits, students learn about the history and development of Scottish democracy and trial by jury.

 To learn more about St Andrews' history, please visit www.st-andrews.ac.uk/about/

-As a new program, the Baylor Law School Academy of the Advocate at St Andrews has been provisionally approved by the American Bar Association Accreditation Committee.
+The Baylor Law School Academy of the Advocate at St Andrews has been approved by the American Bar Association Accreditation Committee.